Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Evaluation

 $\bullet$ $\adv_2$ corrupts \texttt{LDP-DC} between \textbf{Setup} and \textbf{Collect} phases to poison raw energy readings.

 $\bullet$ $\adv_3$ poisons the state in between \textbf{Setup} and \textbf{Collect} phases.

 $\bullet$ $\adv_4$ poisons the final result in \textbf{Collect} phase.

 \texttt{LDP-DC$^+$} detects all aforementioned attacks.
-Specifically, $\adv_1$ and $\adv_2$ are detected at the end of \textbf{Setup} and \textbf{Collect} phases, respectively, due to the software binary mismatch. $\adv_3$ is caught in \textbf{Collect} since \acron's RoT noticed tampered state values (from \texttt{CheckState}) and thus refused to generate a valid proof.
-Similarly, $\adv_4$ is detected in \textbf{Collect} phase since the proof $\sigma$ does not reflect the tampered output.
+Specifically, $\adv_1$ and $\adv_2$ are detected at the end of \textbf{Setup} and \textbf{Collect} phases, respectively. $\adv_3$ is caught in \textbf{Collect} since \acron's RoT noticed tampered state values (from \texttt{CheckState}) and thus refused to generate a valid proof.
+Similarly, $\adv_4$ is detected in \textbf{Collect} phase since the proof $\sigma$ does not reflect the tampered output received by \vrf.